-In screenplay work, he’s been announced as writing a futuristic Robin Hood project for Gianni Nunarri’s Hollywood Gang (300, The Departed), and has a variety of other film and TV projects currently in development include Thirty Nine Steps (Damage Cat Entertainment), a three film slate at UK based BoxFly Pictures including historical thriller Stoker’s Monster: Before Dracula (co-created with Bram Stoker’s great-grandnephew Dacre Stoker), wrestling comedy In The Ring with wrestling legends Christopher Daniels and Frankie Kazarian and the sci-fi adventure Also Known As.
+In screenplay work, he’s been announced as writing a futuristic Robin Hood project for Gianni Nunarri’s Hollywood Gang (300, The Departed), and has a variety of other film and TV projects currently in development include Thirty Nine Steps (Damage Cat Entertainment), a three film slate at UK based BoxFly Pictures including historical thriller Stoker’s Monster: Before Dracula (co-created with Bram Stoker’s great-grandnephew Dacre Stoker), wrestling comedy In The Ring with wrestling legends Christopher Daniels and Frankie Kazarian and an adaptation of his graphic novel Hope Falls.

 Added to this Tony is an accomplished storyteller and lecturer on writing, and has performed his ‘Change The Channel’ tour at libraries, events and schools around the world including the 2009 and 2011 Edinburgh International Book Festivals, The Bath Literary Festival, the Newcastle Children’s Book Festival, a 2009 tour of India for the British Council, the 2014 ‘ComicPalooza’ Texas International Comic Con, and in 2003 around the Wadi Rum bedouin campfire in Jordan.
 He also gave a reduced version of it for the BBC as part of their ‘Inside Out’ series.

 Tony is a full member of the Writer’s Guild of Great Britain, the Royal Television Society and the Society of Authors.